The Sailor Moon Reboot: What We Know and What to Expect

 - Idol group Momoiro Clover Z will perform the theme song.
 Whether this will be a cover of “Moonlight Densetsu,” the opening theme for the original anime’s first four seasons, or a new song altogether has not yet been specified, but speculation seems to be leaning toward something new.

 Given this information, a few thoughts immediately spring to mind.
 While plenty of fans wouldn’t necessarily be opposed to an all-new cast, a great many would have a very difficult time accepting new voices, especially in the two lead roles.
-Personally, I’d love for the original cast to return, but if the producers opt against Kotono Mitsuishi and Tohru Furuya, I see no reason they’d keep anybody else, and in that instance, I would agree it best to just wipe the slate clean and let this new show establish its own voice, no pun intended.
+Luckily, we have Mitsuishi on board, but if Furuya isn’t, it might be weird to hear our heroine acting opposite a new Tuxedo Mask.

-On the matter of the theme song, I feel very much the same.
 While “Sailor Star Song,” the opening of Sailor Moon Sailor Stars, was a catchy tune in its own right and eventually embraced by fans, there was considerable resistance to a new song coming in at the eleventh hour to replace “Moonlight Densetsu” the opener for the previous four seasons.
 However, the 2003 live action adaptation Pretty Guardian Sailor Moon went its own way in that department, so again, if this new anime wants to establish its own identity, I say go for it.
+We have some details on the new tunes here.

 Another improvement would be the addition of the manga’s proper conclusion, including Sailor Moon’s ascension to her ultimate form, Sailor Cosmos, the omission of which from the anime disappointed not only fans, but Takeuchi herself.
 This character-stripping didn’t apply to Sailor Moon and Tuxedo Mask alone.
 Even among its most ardent fans, the anime was notorious for pulling off half the character development in twice the narrative space.
 Where were Sailor Mars’ daddy issues, Sailor Pluto’s unrequited love for her king, or the Amazoness Quartet’s evolution into the Asteroid Senshi?
 It’s not like we didn’t have the time to explore those stories, and I can’t imagine there’s a viewer out there that wouldn’t prefer them to another filler episode featuring some ridiculous monster of the week and some one-shot guest character we don’t care about.